Description

 - No calibration standards required for isotopics measurements

-- Ease of use for setup and operations; minimal operator training is required
+- Easy setup and operations, requiring minimal operator training

 Applications